FAQ - Answers to your questions!

 Does the gilding hold up well?

 Yes, yes, and yes!
 I hate it when my jewelry loses its gilding.
-I pay close attention to this by having my gilding done in 3 microns (the maximum for costume jewelry) in France, using stainless steel or gold-filled material.
-However, it's important to remember that only solid gold is gilded throughout the entire depth of the metal... but at a cost 10 to 20 times higher.
+I pay close attention to this by having my gilding done in 3 microns (the maximum for costume jewelry) in France, using stainless steel or gold-filled.
+However, it's important to remember that only solid gold is gilded throughout the metal's depth... but at a cost 10 to 20 times higher.

 What is gold-filled?